What Do Community Health Worker Do?

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Service Orientation: Actively looking for ways to help people.

 - Community Health Program Representative (Community Health Program Rep)

 - Public Health Outreach Worker

 Job Outlook for Community Health Workers

-In 2016, there was an estimated number of 57,500 jobs in the United States for Community Health Worker.
+In the United States, there were 57,500 jobs for Community Health Worker in 2016.
 New jobs are being produced at a rate of 17.9% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Community Health Worker by 2026.
 There will be an estimated 8,500 positions for Community Health Worker per year.

 The states with the most job growth for Community Health Worker are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Maine, Illinois, or Mississippi.
 These states have the worst job growth for this type of profession.